Capital

 Dutch labour law does not stipulate the payment of a 13th salary.
 However, employees are entitled to an annual bonus of (at least) 8% of their annual earnings.
 This so-called holiday pay is usually issued between May and June.

-As of January 2022, employees and employers in the Netherlands are subject to the following tax and social security contribution rates:
+Employees and employers in the Netherlands are subject to the following tax and social security contribution rates (last review February 2023):

 Employers